humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 There are 4 coronavirus sequences most closely related to SARS-CoV-2.

 * RaTG13 published in 2020 but has not been independently verified.
+* RmYN02 announced in [a paper published 8th June 2020 by Zhou et al.](https://www.sciencedirect.com/science/article/abs/pii/S096098222030662X) the dataset for which was [independently investigated and was to be found to be around 50% composed of a single 3’-ETS sequence from Homo Sapiens](https://vixra.org/author/john_f_signus)
 * MP789 isolated in a Malaysian Pangolin in 2019
 * bat-SL-CoVZXC21 identified and owned by the Institute of Military Medicine Nanjing Command
 * bat-SL-CoVZC45 identified and owned by the Institute of Military Medicine Nanjing Command